google/WebFundamentals/src/site/the-essentials/introduction-to-media/images/index.markdown

 (Example here.)
 {% endclass %}

-A nice technique is to combine `width` and `max-width` – that way an image can be given a preferred size but will never overflow its containing element: try resizing this example, which uses the following code:
+A nice technique is to combine `width` and `max-width` &ndash; that way an image can be given a preferred size but will never overflow its containing element: try resizing this example, which uses the following code: